fearmansighah/Image-Augmentation/README.md

 ## This is a change made from Github

-## This is a change made from nazarovenko's computer
+## This is a change made from nazarovenko's PC